MOSEK/mosek.rust/doc/source/api.rst

 ``first``
     Index of the first row or column in the sequence.
 ``last``
-    Index of the last row or column **plus one** in the sequence.
+    Index of the last row or column plus one in the sequence.
 *Returns:* ``numnz``
     ``numnz : i64``
         Number of non-zeros in the slice.

-Obtains the number of non-zeros in a slice of rows or columns of :math:`A`.
+Obtains the number of non-zeros in a slice of rows or columns of the coefficient matrix.

 .. index:: get_aij